osm2vectortiles/osm2vectortiles/USAGE.md

 The architecture of the project is structured into the import phase (ETL process), the changed tiles detection phase and the export phase (render vector tiles).

+If you run the distributed workflow yourself, the following steps take place.
+A detailed explanation follows afterwards.

+1. Import external data sources into PostGIS
+2. Import OSM PBF into PostGIS
+3. Create a low level global extract from z0 to z8
+4. Generate jobs to render entire planet and submit them to message queue (RabbitMQ)
+5. Start rendering processes to work through submitted jobs
+6. Merge job results together into previous low level extract resulting in the final planet MBTiles
+7. Create country and city extracts from MBTiles

 ![Workflow structured into components](/src/etl_components.png)

 ### Component Overview